wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Changelog ==

+= 2.7.14 =
+* Fixed 404 error on print
+* Fixed issues after update to WP 5.8

 = 2.7.13 =
 * Fixed the issue with icons not loading on the Recipe Card front-end.
 Reset global post variable after reusable blocks query loop.